nicklockwood/layout/README.md

 Only values inside expressions will be affected.
 XML node names and literal string fragments are ignored.

-**Note:** that performing a rename also applies standard formatting to the file.
+**Note:** performing a rename also applies standard formatting to the file.
 There is currently no way to disable this.

 # FAQ